 Popular Skills for School Psychologist

 Survey results imply that School Psychologists deploy a deep pool of skills on the job.
-Most notably, skills in Case Management, Bilingual, and consultation are correlated to pay that is significantly above average, leading to increases of 21 percent, 16 percent, and 11 percent, respectively.
+Most notably, skills in Case Management, Bilingual, Childhood Education, and school psychologist are correlated to pay that is above average.
 Those listing Evaluations as a skill should be prepared for drastically lower pay.
 Psychological Testing and Psychological Evaluation also typically command lower compensation.
-Clinical Psychology and Counseling are also commonly seen together.
+Aptitude in Clinical Psychology tends to also indicate an understanding of Counseling.

 Pay by Experience Level for School Psychologist

 Pay Difference by Location

-Home to some of the best pay for School Psychologists, Los Angeles offers exceptional salaries, 34 percent above the national average.
-School Psychologists can also look forward to large paychecks in cities like Philadelphia (+24 percent), Atlanta (+24 percent), San Diego (+14 percent), and Phoenix (+9 percent).
-Those in the field find the lowest salaries in Cincinnati, 15 percent below the national average, Cincinnati is not known for hefty paychecks and actually represents the lowest-paying market.
-Employers also pay below the national average in Denver (10 percent lower) and San Antonio (5 percent lower).
+For School Psychologists, Los Angeles provides a pay rate that is 33 percent greater than the national average.
+School Psychologists will also find cushy salaries in San Diego (+25 percent), Philadelphia (+23 percent), Atlanta (+14 percent), and Phoenix (+9 percent).
+Those in the field find the lowest salaries in Cincinnati, 15 percent below the national average.
+Employers also pay below the national average in Denver (8 percent lower) and San Antonio (7 percent lower).